 Summer Residential Program

-In the summer of 2023, we will offer both in-person and online versions of the 2-week Summer Residential Program.
-The in-person and online programs will run concurrently from June 11-24 (Session 1) and again from July 9-22 (Session 2).
+Every summer we offer both in-person and online versions of the 2-week Summer Residential Program.
+The summer 2024 in-person and online programs will run concurrently from June 16-29, 2024 (Session 1) and again from July 14-27, 2024 (Session 2).
 Students at the Summer Residential Program will spend 2 weeks deeply immersed in the art and craft of creative writing.
 Each student will take one core course for the duration of the session.
 The core courses are taught by graduates of the renowned Iowa Writers' Workshop.
 Students may select a core course in fiction writing, poetry writing, or creative writing (which includes some combination of fiction, poetry, and personal essay).
 We also offer core courses in TV writing and playwriting.
 Students will share their writing with teachers and peers, receive constructive critique, and participate in writing exercises and activities.
 To supplement the core courses, we'll also offer readings by exciting published writers; workshops on process and aspects of craft; discussions on writing-adjacent subjects (literary translation, film, revision, mental health); collaborative projects to allow small groups of students to work together; as well as open mics, talent shows, icebreakers, and social gatherings designed to give students the opportunity to connect with one another.

 The in-person version of the Summer Residential Program will take place in Iowa City, Iowa on the University of Iowa campus.